griquelme/tidyms/docs/peak-picking.rst

-ROI are similar to chromatograms but with two differences: information related to the m/z value used in each scan is included and the traces are defined only where the m/z values were detected.
+ROI are similar to chromatograms but with two differences: information related to the m/z value used in each scan is included and the traces are defined only where m/z values were detected.

 ..  plot:: plots/roi-definition.py
     :caption:   A ROI is defined by three arrays storing information related to